 The event was presided over by Assistant Professor Chawalit Wongputta, M.D., and Dr. Bundit Mokkarut, Deputy Directors of the Queen Sirikit Heart Centre.
 They delivered the opening address and welcomed participants, who included cardiothoracic surgeons, resident physicians, anaesthesiologists, nurses, and other relevant medical staff.

 The training followed a blended format, combining theoretical sessions with practical workshops.
-Participants gained hands-on surgical experience by practicing on swine models at the Advanced Clinical Skill Training Centre, Faculty of Medicine, Khon Kaen University.
-This practical experience is intended to enhance their skills and enable them to effectively apply the knowledge gained to patient care.
+Participants gained hands-on surgical experience by practising on swine models at the Advanced Clinical Skill Training Centre, Faculty of Medicine, Khon Kaen University.
+This practical experience is intended to enhance their skills and enable them to effectively translate the knowledge gained into patient care.

 Off-Pump Coronary Artery Bypass (OPCAB) is a crucial technique for treating patients with cardiovascular disease, as it reduces complications associated with the use of a cardiopulmonary bypass machine.
 However, this technique requires a high level of expertise, particularly in controlling blood coagulation and preventing post-operative complications.